lobanov/elm-taskport/README.md

 ### Registering JavaScript interop functions in a namespace

 It is recommended to create a single `install` function that would register all JavaScript interop functions required for the package to work.
 That function would call `TaskPort.createNamespace()` function to create a new namespace, and register interop functions required by your Elm package in it.
+It is further recommended that the `install` function takes the TaskPort object as a parameter rather than attempting to find it in the global namespace, because the latter won't be compatible with the Node environment.

+Note that if you are using a bundler like WebPack to create a minified build of the JavaScript code for your Elm package for direct inclusion via a script tag, make sure you don't bundle TaskPort itself (in WebPack use [externals](https://webpack.js.org/configuration/externals/)).
+Otherwise, application developers would be unable to use another Elm package relying on TaskPort or use TaskPort in the application.

-TaskPort expects function namespaces to be called after Elm package names, but does not enforce any versioning schema.
-In most cases you would want to use your Elm package version number, but if you are wrapping a third-party JavaScript API, it may be sufficient to just use the API version.
+TaskPort expects function namespaces to be called after Elm package names, i.e. `author-name/package-name`, but does not enforce any versioning schema.
+In most cases you would want to use your Elm package version number, but if you are wrapping a third-party JavaScript API and or interop code is not changing very often, it may be sufficient to use a separate JS API version to improve developer experience of your Elm package by simplifying the upgrades.

 ```js
 export function install(TaskPort) {